Skip to main content

 • Reduce irrelevant opportunities by prioritizing funders most likely to align with your work.

-Creating a project
+Starting a new project

 Follow these steps to create a new project using Prospecting Assistant.